Policies and Reporting

-Find out all about the Institute’s policies and how we are governed.
+Find out all about the Royal Institute’s policies, how we are governed, and full reports on the work we do.

 The Royal Institute of Philosophy’s main governing document is The Memorandum and Articles of Association, originally drafted when the Institute was founded in 1925 and revised following a policy review on 16 January 2009.